brad2014/linode-fde/README.md

 ### Boot into the OS

+Reboot into the "run" config in order to run the newly installed OS.
+Make sure you have the console open when you reboot the machine, since you'll have to enter the disk password as it boots.
+The password is initially "vagrant".

-Change the various passwords from the kickstart file from "vagrant" to your own secrets:
+Then, change the various passwords from the kickstart file from "vagrant" to your own secrets:

 ```
 % ./reboot_linode run
+(on the console, enter the disk password)
 % ./fix_passwords
 ```